-An important town, with a few interesting buildings, but the burden of tourism seems almost too much to cope with.
+The ancient city of Nessebar was an important town.
+Today it has a few interesting buildings, but the burden of tourism seems almost too much to cope with.

 The UNESCO World Heritage List includes more than a thousand properties with outstanding universal value.
 They are all part of the world’s cultural and natural heritage.